arcus/Arcus_Labs_Orientation/README.md

 There are also a number of other ways for you to contact Arcus for support, including submitting a ticket in the help center and posting a question on Discourse.

 The **Arcus Help Center** ([https://support.arcus.chop.edu/](https://support.arcus.chop.edu/)) is the system Arcus uses to organize and track requests from lab users and issues that need to be resolved.
-It is especially useful for defined, specific issues, such as the following:
+There is a link to the Arcus Help Center on your lab's landing page, in the top left section titled "[Lab status](#lab-status)".
+The Help Center is especially useful for defined, specific issues, such as the following:

 - submitting a bug report if you think something is malfunctioning in your lab
 - requesting a new user be added to your lab
 - requesting additional data be supplied to your lab, including images
 - requesting lab enhancements, such as additional memory

-You can also submit general help questions there, although if you're not sure where to start, talking with your Project Owner first may make sense.
+You can also submit general help questions there, although if you're not sure where to start, talking with your Project Owner first may be more efficient.
 You need to be behind CHOP's firewall to access the Arcus Help Center.

 **Arcus Discourse** ([https://discourse.arcus.chop.edu/](https://discourse.arcus.chop.edu/)) is a question-and-answer site (it uses the same format as [StackOverflow](https://stackoverflow.com/), for those familiar with that).
 Users can post questions there, and Arcus staff will generally respond with answers very quickly during normal working hours.
 See this section for [tips on how to post a troubleshooting question to maximize the chance of getting a useful response](link).
 Arcus staff also use Discourse to post announcements about technical updates and fixes to labs, as well as how-to guides for frequently asked questions.
 You need to be behind the CHOP firewall to access Arcus Discourse.